Rock2638/sqlalchemy-challenge/README.md

 ## sqlalchemy-challenge

-Part 1: Analyse and Explore the Climate Data
+# Part 1: Analyse and Explore the Climate Data.
 In this part of the challenge, a climate analysis is undertaken to help plan a trip to Honolulu, Hawaii.
 The following steps were taken to accomplish this task:

 The files (climate_starter.ipynb and hawaii.sqlite) were provided and used for climate analysis and data exploration.